kinaklub/filmfest.by/filmfest/apps/cpm2013/docs/rules_en.md

 * ecological films;
 * children and youth films.

 The Grand Prix winner is defined by the jury evaluation and the audience’s opinion.
-Based on the jury’s opinion, The Organizing Committee will choose the best films in the following nominations
+Based on the jury’s opinion, The Organizing Committee will choose the best films in the following nominations:

-:
-* perpetual motion machine;
+* Perpetual motion machine;
-* perpetual love;
+* Perpetual love;
-* perpetual freedom;
+* Perpetual freedom;
-* perpetual fight;
+* Perpetual fight;
-* perpetual art.
+* Perpetual art.

 Films for the festival program are selected by volunteering viewers and the Organizing Committee members.